Telehealth Apps for Neurology

 Online consultations and therapeutic sessions

-- Recording of an online appointment available to a neurologist and a patient.
+- Appointment recordings available to a neurologist and a patient.

-- Instant doctor-patient text messaging (e.g., to advise on medication side effects, new disease symptoms alleviation, swelling of incisions).
+- Instant doctor-patient text messaging (e.g., to advise on medication side effects, symptoms alleviation), file sharing (e.g., photos of incisions, MRI scans).

 - Real-time rehabilitation sessions with a neurologist, occupational therapist, etc.